 The major activities undertaken in the Department are research, capacity building, drawing linkages and promoting partnerships for providing quality education to all children including children with disabilities.
-Some of its major for the year 2003-04 include: Emerging shape of Inclusive classrooms at pre-primary and primary levels and upper primary levels: A Research Study, A Study of programmes and practices for education of children with Special Educational Needs in different States, Effectiveness by Innovative Teaching Strategies for promoting inclusive schooling; An evaluation study, Strengthening of teacher education curriculum from the perspective of children with Special Education Needs, Role of Parent Teacher Associations for promoting inclusive education and Braille display terminals.
+Some of its major for the year 2003-04 include: Emerging shape of Inclusive classrooms at pre-primary and primary levels and upper primary levels: A Research Study, A Study of programmes and practices for education of children with Special Educational Needs in different States, Effectiveness by Innovative Teaching Strategies for promoting inclusive schooling; An evaluation study, Strengthening of teacher education curriculum from the perspective of children with Special Education Needs, Role of Parent Teacher Associations for promoting inclusive education, Orientation programme for teacher educators in inclusive education and Braille display terminals.